-The City supports the work of Edmonton’s homeless-serving sector, providing funding to social agencies for street outreach, activating the extreme weather response to support vulnerable people, and creating temporary washroom and shelter accommodations, as needed.
+The City supports the work of Edmonton’s homeless-serving sector, providing funding to social agencies for street outreach, and activating the extreme weather response to support vulnerable people.
 The City also responds to encampments on public land with the goal of connecting people with housing support and preventing large encampments.

 Find information on emergency shelters and other housing options.

 In recent months, Alberta Health Services (AHS) has observed an outbreak of Shigella among vulnerable individuals in Edmonton’s downtown.
 The first case was reported on August 17, 2022.